teskew/scraping-flatiron-code-along/README.md

 ```

 Once your file looks like the code above, run the file with `ruby
 lib/scraper.rb` in your terminal.
-Once you hit your binding, type the `doc`
+Once you hit your binding, type the `
-variable into the terminal and you should see the HTML document, retrieved for
+ into the terminal and you should see the HTML document, retrieved for
 us by Nokogiri and open-uri.
 You should see something like this:

 ![retrieved doc](http://readme-pics.s3.amazonaws.com/Screen%20Shot%202015-08-20%20at%204.25.06%20PM.png)